Take it Outside in Staunton

 Alfresco Dining Areas

-Each weekend, Shop and Dine Out Downtown and Beyond closes the streets to traffic and turns several blocks of Beverley Street into a walking mall.
+Each weekend from April until October, Shop and Dine Out Downtown and Beyond closes the streets to traffic and turns several blocks of Beverley Street into a walking mall.
 This creates a safe space for Stauntonians to shop, dine, and gather alfresco.
 Dozens of restaurants and shops take advantage of the outdoor space, and visitors can enjoy a heightened sense of community.
-This regular event will continue through October 29, 2023!

 Many additional Staunton restaurants have patios and outdoor dining spaces.
 Enjoy a drink or meal in the fresh air at these places.